No European Mars mission this year, due to war in Ukraine

 “We deeply deplore the human casualties and tragic consequences of the aggression towards Ukraine,” an ESA statement said.
 “While recognizing the impact on scientific exploration of space, ESA is fully aligned with the sanctions imposed on Russia by its member states.”

 Because of their respective orbits around the Sun, Mars is only readily reachable from Earth every two years.
-The next launch window would be 2024.
+The earliest next launch window would be 2024.
+But if sanctions on Russia haven’t been lifted by then, enabling cooperation with Roscosmos to resume, then that window could be missed, too.

-The rover’s primary mission was to have been determining whether Mars ever hosted life.
+Unpicking Russia’s imprints on the rover mission and replacing Russian components with parts from elsewhere will take time.
+The rover itself, named Rosalind Franklin and equipped with a drill, is European but has some Russian components.

+Its landing platform, Kazachok, is Russian, but has some European instruments, too.

 The ExoMars mission has already been pushed back from 2020, because of the coronavirus pandemic and the need for more tests on the spacecraft.